peterzh/signals/README.md

 ## Working with signals

 The *signals* framework is built on the paradigm of functional reactive programming, which aims to simplify problems which primarily involve dealing with change over time.
 A signal is an object that represents a value that changes over time.
-You can apply transformations to signals to derive a new signal whose values are derived by applying an operation to its input signals.
+Furthermore, you can apply transformations to signals to derive a new signal whose values are derived by applying an operation to its input signals.

 You can use most of the standard MATLAB operations on signals, with intuitive results, e.g.